drwatson1/Otel-sandbox/README.md

 OpenTelemetry is a collection of tools, APIs, and SDKs.
 Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software's performance and behavior.

-If you are not familiar with the OpenTelemetry project, I strongly recommend you thoroughtly read the official documentation on the <https://opentelemetry.io/> to get a deep understanding of underlain concepts.
+If you are not familiar with the OpenTelemetry project, I strongly recommend you thoroughly read the official documentation on the <https://opentelemetry.io/> to get a deep understanding of underlain concepts.

 This repository is focused on metrics only and contains an example of a .Net 6 service instrumented with some useful metrics as well as a bunch of custom metrics.
 The service can be used as a quick start with the OpenTelemetry.
 Also, this README contains step-by-step instructions how to add and use OpenTelemetry metrics to your own service.